 There are some lightweight and fast themes available that you can choose from such as Astra, Storefront, OceanWP, GeneratePress, Shoptimizer, Divi, WoondrShop.

 These themes are being tested by WP Rocket and As you can see, their Page Load Time and Page Size are listed.
-You can choose from any of the themes in the list above and use the Page Builder to customise the design as per taste.
+You can choose from any of the themes in the list above and use the Page Builder to customize the design as per taste.
 If you are looking for some of more fastest themes for your WordPress site then you should definitely check out this post.

 Some of the themes like Storefront are free, and others come with premium plans.
-Choose a theme that is loaded with a feature, so you don’t need to instal additional plugins.
+Choose a theme that is loaded with a feature, so you don’t need to install additional plugins.